 How Do Keywords Work?

-The bots can then correctly index the page in the search engine database so that when a user types in a keyword, the search engine will include the webpage in the user’s search engine results pages (SERPs).
-Relevant keywords are a critical element of on-page SEO.
+The bots can then correctly index the page in the search engine database.
+So when a user types in a keyword, the search engine includes the webpage in the user’s search engine results pages (SERPs).

 Seasonal and Evergreen Keywords

-Keyword search volume may be steady or seasonal.
-Evergreen keywords are searched for consistently, regardless of the period.
-Seasonal keywords are time-sensitive.
+On the other hand, seasonal keywords are time-sensitive.
 For example, people are more likely to Google “holiday gift ideas” in the run-up to festivities like Christmas, Hanukkah, or Kwanza.

 How Do You Find Keywords?

 Algorithms may structure search engines, and bots may be the ones crawling websites to determine SERPs results—but ultimately, SEO is all about meeting the needs of human users.

 Meeting user intent is critical to ranking well in the SERPs.
 Say you have a website dedicated to the best restaurants in Greensboro, North Carolina.

 You would want to include localized SEO keywords that target users in this location.
 For example, those actively inputting search queries to find eateries in Greensboro will see their results, whereas people outside Greensboro won’t.

 So, how do you find the right target keywords?
 It’s not a guessing game.
 As with most things in SEO, there are data-driven tools available to guide the process.